Three scenarios for how the McCarthy Speakership fight could end

 Scalise is seen as the most obvious potential alternative — even as Rep. Jim Jordan (R-Ohio) has the support of McCarthy detractors.

-As a former chair of the conservative Republican Study Committee, Scalise has the conservative bona fides some members might be looking for.
+As a former chairman of the conservative Republican Study Committee, Scalise has the conservative bona fides some members might be looking for.

 But Scalise is supporting McCarthy, and gave a nominating speech in favor of him on the House floor on Tuesday.
 He is also politically paralyzed from making moves toward the gavel while McCarthy is still in the race.